SP5GW/EMI_Filter_Analysis/README.md

 The main lessons learneded from this project are:

-1) Before installing an EMC filter in your setup, try powering your radio from a battery.
+1) Before installing an EMC filter in your setup, try powering your radio from a battery (disconnect it also from PC and other equipment).
 Compare the interference levels when the radio is battery-powered versus when it is connected to the AC powerline.
 If the interference levels remain unchanged, it is likely that the noise originates from another source.

 2) Installation of the EMC filter in reverse configuration suggested in [1] did not lead to any improved interference surpression in my case - see measurements below.